Manning v. Embark Technology Inc. et al | Law.com Radar

-Autonomous trucking company Embark Trucks, its top officers and board of directors were hit with a shareholder lawsuit Wednesday in California Northern District Court.
-The lawsuit, filed by Magnanimo Dean Law and Gainey McKenna & Egleston, contends that Embark, f/k/a Northern Genesis Acquisition Corp.
-II, made materially false statements in its financial reports leading up to its IPO.
+Autonomous trucking company Embark Technology and members of its board of directors were slapped with a shareholder lawsuit on Wednesday in California Northern District Court in connection with the company's acquisition last year by Northern Genesis Acquisition for more than $4 billion.
+The suit, brought by Magnanimo Dean Law and Gainey McKenna & Egleston on behalf of Robert Manning II, contends that Embark was overvalued and accuses the defendants of filing false and misleading proxy statements in support of the transaction.
 Counsel have not yet appeared for the defendants.
-The case is 3:22-cv-07526, Manning v.
-Embark Technology Inc. et al.
+The case is 4:22-cv-07526, Manning v.
+Robertson et al.

 AI & Automation